Exploration project

 The tutorial is the first part of the game the player experiences.
 It is a linear path going trough a cave and was designed to tutorialize basic mecanics and movements to the player.
 This part of the game in cleverly lit by only using natural light from the sun and wholes in the ceiling.

-Overall Design
+Overall Design of the level

 At this moment, I wanted to experiment with one of the common rule of level design : do not put your player in complete darkness.
 I made the next room extremely dark, and tried to guide the player only by using light cues.
 More on that lower.